tbirkandan/SageNP/README.md

 # SageNP: Newman-Penrose calculations for SageMath.
 The code is based on SageManifolds.

 Code by:
 Tolga Birkandan (Corr.: birkandant@itu.edu.tr)

 Emir Baysazan

 Pelin Ozturk

 Special thanks to Eric Gourgoulhon

 Based on SageMath (SageManifolds)

 The class "SageNP" includes functions for some calculations defined in the Newman-Penrose formalism.

 REFERENCE:

 The reference for all definitions and calculations:

 H. Stephani, D. Kramer, M. MacCallum, C. Hoenselaers, and E. Herlt, "Exact Solutions of Einstein’s Field Equations", 2nd ed.
 Cambridge: Cambridge University Press, 2003.

 BASIC DEFINITIONS AND NOTATION:

 * We will use the Metric signature: (- + + +)

 * For the null-tetrad vector names,

-- The ref. book uses
+- The ref. book uses (k,l,m,mbar)
-    (k,l,m,mbar)

-- However, in the code we will use
+- However, in the code we will use (l,n,m,mbar) like the rest of the literature.
-    (l,n,m,mbar)
-  like the rest of literature.

-- Therefore on should set
-    k->l, l->n in the ref. book
+- Therefore one should set k->l, l->n in the ref. book

 - Products of the vectors are given by: l*n = -1, m*mbar = 1, all others zero.

 - The metric is found using the covariant null-tetrad vectors as: g = -2*l*n + 2*m*mbar

   and,

     g = [0  1  0  0]
         [1  0  0  0]
         [0  0  0 -1]
         [0  0 -1  0]

 - Please check the reference book for the details and further definitions.
 ###########

 INSTRUCTIONS WITH EXAMPLES:

 - Import the class:

     from SageNP import *

 - Define your manifold:

     MyManifold = Manifold(4 , 'MyManifold', r'\mathcal{Man}')

 - Define your coordinates:

     MyCoordinates.<t,r,th,ph> = MyManifold.chart(r't r th:\theta ph:\phi')

-- Define the metric functions (if needed): var('M') Delta=function('Delta',imag_part_func=0)(r)
+- Define the metric functions (if needed):

+    var('M')
+    Delta=function('Delta',imag_part_func=0)(r)
     Delta=r^2-2*M*r

 - Enter null tetrad elements:

     lvec=[1,-(r^2)/Delta,0,0]
     nvec=[Delta/(2*r^2),1/2,0,0]
     mvec=[0,0,(-r/sqrt(2)),(-I*r/sqrt(2))*sin(th)]
     mbarvec=[0,0,(-r/sqrt(2)),(I*r/sqrt(2))*sin(th)]

     *Here, the element ordering is the same as the coordinate ordering.
 (The first element is the t element, the second is the r element, etc.)

-- Define an object of the class: schw=SageNP(MyManifold,MyCoordinates,lvec,nvec,mvec,mbarvec,'covariant')
+- Define an object of the class:

+    schw=SageNP(MyManifold,MyCoordinates,lvec,nvec,mvec,mbarvec,'covariant')

   *Here, our null-tetrad vectors lvec, nvec, mvec and mbarvec are covariant.
 Thus we used the keyword 'covariant'.

-   If they were contravariant,
-   then we should use the keyword 'contravariant'.
+  *If they were contravariant, then we should use the keyword 'contravariant'.

 - Once the object is defined, the code calculates the metric and displays it on the screen.
 It is recommended that you check your metric.

 ###########